Moving Pobox to New York

 Outages

-A upstream routing problem at one datacenter made it unreachable.
+A upstream routing problem at one datacentre made it unreachable.
 Ordinarily this is fine since the services at the second location can continue to operate with a known level of degradation.
 However, the timing was unfortunate since it occured during the move of our DNS servers and exposed a problem with our nameserver glue on some domains.

 Looking at the incident report I wrote the result was 36 minutes of intermittent availability of the services.
 Given the project’s duration and scope this isn’t too bad (“four nines” ).